elatov/elatov.github.io/_posts/2012-09-17-check-if-snapshot-consolidation-is-occurring-in-the-background.md

 layout: post
 permalink: /2012/09/check-if-snapshot-consolidation-is-occurring-in-the-background/
 categories: ['storage', 'vmware']
-tags: ['powercli', 'rvtools', 'vcheck', 'vm_snapshots']
+tags: ['powercli', 'rvtools', 'vcheck', 'vm_snapshot']
 ---

 Someone had asked me recently: What happens if the snapshot consolidation process take a long time and the task is no longer seen in the vShpere client?
 First I would recommend to login directly to the host and check if the VM has a running task.
 An example can be seen in VMware KB [1013003](http://kb.vmware.com/kb/1013003).
 From the KB, first find the VM_ID of your VM: